 Clive has spoken at Business Bermuda events (now Bermuda Business Development Agency) at the Harvard Club, New York on the topic of asset finance.
 He has also written articles for Legal Week, Financial Regulation International and Business Bermuda Nexus in respect of The Companies Amendment (No. 2) Act 2011 and aircraft and shipping.
 Clive also authored the Bermuda sections of the First Edition 2016 Aviation Finance from Practical Law.
 He co-wrote the Bermuda sections for Shipping Finance Ed.III, published by Euromoney Books.

-Clive is a member of the Bermuda Bar Association, Director of the Bermuda Civil Aviation Authority and Chairman of the Board for the Bermuda International Shipping Association.
+Clive is a member of the Bermuda Bar Association and Director of the Bermuda Civil Aviation Authority.

 BPP Law School, London (England)

 “very strong aircraft financing practice.”